 A lot of people smoke as they feel it is a good way of relieving stress or other negative emotions, such as anxiety, fear and loneliness.
 When someone has had a bad day, they often reach for a packet of cigarettes, feeling that it provides them with some much-needed comfort.
 If this sounds familiar, why not look for healthier sources of comfort?
 Examples include meditation, exercising and practising simple breathing exercises.

 Other common triggers include having a cigarette after dinner, being around other people that smoke, and alcohol.
 So, how do you deal with these triggers?
 If you are someone that likes to end their meal with a cigarette, replace that moment with something else, such as a stick of gum, a square of chocolate, a healthy dessert or a piece of fruit.
 If you have a lot of friends, co-workers or family members that smoke, it can make it extremely difficult.
 Inform your social circle of your desire to quit and explain how important it is to you.
-With regards to alcohol, choose bars that don’t have a smoking area, or enjoy non-alcohol drinks during the first few weeks of your journey.
+With regards to alcohol, choose bars that don't have a smoking area, or enjoy non-alcoholic drinks during the first few weeks of your quitting journey.

 Dealing with nicotine withdrawal symptoms

 Last but not least, you need to learn how to cope with nicotine withdrawal symptoms if you are going to be able to quit effectively.
 You will experience symptoms quickly once you have quit.
 They usually last between 30 minutes to an hour, but everyone is different.
 It is not uncommon for you to experience these symptoms on and off for a few days or even a couple of weeks, but you need to ride them out.

 Some of the symptoms you could experience are as follows:

 It is important to remember that these symptoms are only temporary, and you will feel much better in the end once the toxins have been flushed from your body.
 It's a case of temporary pain for long-term gain.